About the Kingsfield Community

 Records show that a farm consisting of 100 acres of the

 Fairman tract was sold to Christian Benner in 1755 by Cressman (see the box in the image).
 That 100-acre tract of land is bordered on the north by Reliance Road.
 Cowpath Road cuts diagonally through the middle of the box and Kingsfield today is in the lower right portion of the box.

 The Christian Benner Farm had several owners through

 the early 1900s and was sold in 1928 to Harvey H. Derstine.
 The

 property at 320 Cowpath Road today is in the name of Elwood C.

 The map on this page is from "Images of America - Souderton," published in 2011 by Souderton Telford Main Streets; it was provided by the Mennonite Heritage Center in Franconia Township.
-The 128-page book, which contains more than 200 photos depicting the history of Sounderton and Franconia, can be purchased for $21.99 from Aracadia Publishing.
+The 128-page book, which contains more than 200 photos depicting the history of Sounderton and Franconia, can be purchased from Aracadia Publishing.